 - support of a member of LUMCON’s faculty

-- A personal statement highlighting how you meet the eligibility criteria and how completing a period in residence at LUMCON will benefit both your graduate research and your career (2 pages),
+- Personal statement highlighting how you meet the eligibility criteria and how completing a period in residence at LUMCON will benefit both your graduate research and your career (1 page)

 Have more questions?
 Check out our FAQs page.
 If you still have questions contact program administrators by sending an email to email@example.com.